xharris/blankejs/engines/love2d/docs/input.md

 # Class Properties

 `group` set this to a value to only check inputs of that group.
-Set `Input.group = nil` to get inpus from any group.
+Set `Input.group = nil` to get inputs that aren't in a group.

 # Class Methods